jcchincheong-bb/jcchincheong-bb.github.io/_projects/robotic-arm-simulations/index.md

 - 3D: Implementation of kinematic and kinetic analysis in Simscape and/or PyBullet

 ## 📚 References
-Nikravesh, J. N. (2007).
-Planar Multibody Dynamics: Formulation, Programming with MATLAB®, and Applications.
-CRC Press.
+NIKRAVESH, Parviz. *Planar Multibody Dynamics: Formulation, Programming with MATLAB®, and Applications*.
+CRC Press, 2007.
 ---